-If you’re feeling stir crazy, let this list of the best vacations in each state be your inspiration.
+If you’re feeling stir-crazy, let this list of the best vacations in each state be your inspiration.
 And, some of them may be in your back yard!
 These are the 50 best family vacations in America.
 Keep in mind that COVID-19 restrictions vary by state, and be sure to follow all quarantine rules and travel restrictions when crossing state lines.
 Note that some amenities/attractions mentioned here may be closed or have limited hours due to the pandemic, so always confirm operating hours before visiting.

 1. Gulf Shores, Alabama

 Beautiful beaches and vacation rentals galore—that’s what makes Gulf Shores an ideal vacation destination for families.
 If you can peel the kids from the sand, make a trip to historic Fort Morgan, and when everyone gets hungry, head to LuLu’s.
 There’s a guaranteed wait at the restaurant, but that’s half the fun considering this local institution offers a giant sandbox and even ziplining!

 Recommended Hotel: The Beach Club